-Absolutely.
-Bioactive vivariums can be a good choice of housing for ball pythons because they are conducive to higher humidity levels and are generally more attractive than other options, which is especially nice if your snake likes to hide most of the time.
+Bioactive vivariums can be a good housing choice for ball pythons because they are conducive to higher humidity levels and are generally more attractive than other options.
+It is especially nice if your snake likes to hide most of the time.
 Bioactive vivariums have the additional benefit of eliminating the need for total cleanouts, and a healthy vivarium always has a fresh, earthy aroma.

-Some downsides of bioactive for ball pythons are that they require at least one month to get established before the snake is introduced, the plants that you use need to be sturdy enough not to get crushed, and bioactive is usually more expensive to set up in the short-term.
-CUC (Clean Up Crew) organisms may occasionally escape, and maintenance in the form of plant care and occasional partial soil replacements are still necessary.
+Bioactive enclosures do come with some downsides.
+We recommend waiting at least one month to establish the enclosure before introducing your snake to it.
+The plants you use need to be sturdy and strong enough to avoid being crushed by the snake as it explores the habitat.
+Bioactive is usually more expensive to set up in the short term.
+CUC (Clean Up Crew) organisms may occasionally escape; maintenance such as plant care and occasional partial soil replacements are still necessary.